aws-solutions-library-samples/guidance-for-advanced-multi-modal-chatbot-including-speech-to-speech-on-aws/README.md

 # Chat with your multimedia content using AWS CDK, Amazon Bedrock Data Automation and Amazon Bedrock Knowledge Bases

 ## Overview
-In the era of information overload, extracting meaningful insights from diverse data sources has become increasingly challenging.
+Extracting meaningful insights from diverse data sources has become increasingly challenging.
 This becomes particularly difficult when businesses have terabytes of video and audio files, along with text based data and need to quickly access specific sections or topics, summarize content, or answer targeted questions using information sourced from these diverse files without having to switch context or solutions.
 This unified GenAI solution transforms how users interact with their data.
 This solution seamlessly integrates with various file formats including video, audio PDFs and text documents, providing a unified interface for knowledge extraction.
 Users can ask questions about their data, and the solution delivers precise answers, complete with source attribution.
 Responses are linked to their origin, which could include videos that load at the exact timestamp, for faster and efficient reference, PDF files or documents.

 This sample solution will demonstrate how to leverage AWS AI services to: